echong-SG/API-python-client-MKilic/README.rst

 Datasets
 =====
 * CORE PLACES
-Reliable POI For Accuracy In Your Data Models
+Reliable POI For Accuracy In Your Data Models\n
 With global coverage for any brand you request, our Core dataset provides high quality data for the POI you care about.

 * GEOMETRY